A Taxonomy for Evaluating Generalist Robot Manipulation Policies

 Abstract

-Machine learning for robotics promises to unlock generalization to novel tasks and environments.
-Guided by this promise, many recent works have focused on scaling up robot data collection and developing larger, more expressive policies to achieve this.
-But how do we measure progress towards this goal of policy generalization in practice?
-Evaluating and quantifying generalization is the Wild West of modern robotics, with each work proposing and measuring different types of generalization in their own, often difficult to reproduce, settings.
-In this work, our goal is (1) to outline the forms of generalization we believe are important in robot manipulation in a comprehensive and fine-grained manner, and (2) to provide reproducible guidelines for measuring these notions of generalization.
+Machine learning for robot manipulation promises to unlock generalization to novel tasks and environments.
+But how should we measure the progress of these policies towards generalization?
+Evaluating and quantifying generalization is the Wild West of modern robotics, with each work proposing and measuring different types of generalization in their own, often difficult to reproduce settings.
+In this work, our goal is (1) to outline the forms of generalization we believe are important for robot manipulation in a comprehensive and fine-grained manner, and (2) to provide reproducible guidelines for measuring these notions of generalization.
 We first propose ★-Gen, a taxonomy of generalization for robot manipulation structured around visual, semantic, and behavioral generalization.
-We discuss how our taxonomy encompasses most prior notions of generalization in robotics.
-Next, we instantiate ★-Gen with a concrete real-world benchmark based on the widely-used Bridge V2 dataset.
-We evaluate a variety of state-of-the-art models on this benchmark to demonstrate the utility of our taxonomy in practice.
-Our taxonomy of generalization can yield many interesting insights into existing models: for example, we observe that current vision-language-action models struggle with various types of semantic generalization, despite the promise of pre-training on internet-scale language datasets.
-We believe ★-Gen and our guidelines can improve the dissemination and evaluation of progress towards generalization in robotics, which we hope will guide model design and future data collection efforts.
+Next, we instantiate ★-Gen with two case studies on real-world benchmarking: one based on open-source models and the Bridge V2 dataset, and another based on the bimanual ALOHA 2 platform that covers more dexterous and longer horizon tasks.
+Our case studies reveal many interesting insights: for example, we observe that open-source vision-language-action models often struggle with semantic generalization, despite pre-training on internet-scale language datasets.

 Our Taxonomy: ★-Gen